kwonus/Digital-AV/README.md

 An additional reference implementation for C# can be found in a companion repo named AVXText.
 It is based upon the Z14 release.
 It is soon to be replaced with a foundations release as per the above documentation link.

 Finally, all of the text in each of these digital editions remains faithful to the original AV Bible and the orthography is consistent with the 1769 edition.

+The Lord gave the word: great was the company of those that published it. -- Psalm 68:11

 The project home is http://Digital-AV.org